htcondor/htcondor/docs/getting-htcondor/for-docker.rst

 From here, you can proceed to the :ref:`quick_start_guide`.

+.. _docker_image_pool:

-Setting Up a Whole Pool
+Setting Up a Whole Pool with Docker
 ------------------------------------

 If you're looking to set up a whole pool, the following images correspond